-The CPE100/CPE115 Embedded PROFINET LAN (LAN2) supports three switched 8-conductor RJ45 shielded twisted pair 10/100 Mbps copper interfaces ports as shown in Figure 5.
+The CPE100/CPE115 Embedded PROFINET LAN (LAN2) supports three switched 8conductor RJ45 shielded twisted pair 10/100 Mbps copper interfaces ports as shown in Figure 5.
 The operational behavior, configuration parameters and diagnostics are identical to PROFINET port of CPE400.
 Refer to the corresponding product documentation for further details.

-CPE100/CPE115 LAN2 Port 2 and Port 3 have the ability to use redundant media for the PROFINET network.
+CPE100/CPE115 LAN2 Port 2 and Port 3 can use redundant media for the PROFINET network.
 Use of redundant media must first be set up in the module configuration.
-Chapter 6 provides additional information about Redundant Media.
+Section 6 provides additional information about Redundant Media.